 Until 2013 the IIC was a position within the ISA, leaving the responsibility for ISA’s oversight in the hands of the very body being supervised, without any separation.
 Due in part to PCATI’s efforts, which brought this problematic situation before the Court and the “Turkel Commission,” a decision was made in 2013 to move authority over the IIC to the Justice Department.
-Nevertheless, from 2001 to date, about 950 complaints have been filed alleging torture and ill-treatment during ISA interrogations, yet not a single criminal investigation has been opened.
+Nevertheless, from 2001 to date, over 1,000 complaints have been filed alleging torture and ill-treatment during ISA interrogations, yet not a single criminal investigation has been opened.

 PCATI represents torture victims, aiding them after their interrogations in filing and following up on complaints with the Attorney General.
 Petitions are filed with the High Court in order to change the culture of obscurantism around torture in Israel: to force the launch of criminal investigations, to force discussion of the interrogation methods used and to enable documentation and transparency regarding interrogations suspected of involving torture.
 For example, a PCATI petition led in 2013 to the setting of a precedent allowing the perusal of the IIC’s investigation materials.
 In some cases forensic expert affidavits are filed to lend support to the torture victim’s version of events.